Lacerations with Stitches Specialist Q&A

 Find out how we at Express Health treat a laceration with stitches and the different types of lacerations.
 For more information, contact us or book an appointment.
-We have convenient locations in Brooklyn, East Harlem, Coney Island, Nostrand, and Metropolitan NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents: